Bruce Irvin: 2018

 On September 11, 2018, Irvin recorded a strip-sack in the season-opener against the Los Angeles Rams.
-On September 30, he would record his second sack against the Cleveland Browns and would get his third the next week against the Los Angeles Chargers, his 40th career sack.
+On September 30, he would record his second sack against the Browns and would get his third the next week against the Los Angeles Chargers, his 40th career sack.
 On November 3, 2018, Irvin was released by the Raiders after eight games.

 Atlanta Falcons

-On November 7, 2018, Irvin signed a one-year contract with his hometown team, the Atlanta Falcons.
+On November 7, 2018, Irvin signed a one-year contract with his hometown team, the Falcons.
 Irvin recorded 3.5 sacks and 13 combined tackles in his 8 games with the Falcons.

 Carolina Panthers

-On March 19, 2019, Irvin signed a one-year contract with the Carolina Panthers.
+On March 19, 2019, Irvin signed a one-year contract with the Panthers.

 In Week 16 against the Indianapolis Colts, Irvin sacked Jacoby Brissett twice during the 38–6 loss.

 Seattle Seahawks (second stint)

-Irvin re-signed with the Seattle Seahawks on April 23, 2020.
+Irvin re-signed with the Seahawks on April 23, 2020.
 He suffered a torn ACL in week 2 and was placed on injured reserve on September 23.

 Chicago Bears

-On November 18, 2021, Irvin was signed to the Chicago Bears practice squad.
+On November 18, 2021, Irvin was signed to the practice squad of the Chicago Bears.
 He was promoted to the active roster on December 10.
-On December 26, Irvin's pressure on Russell Wilson leading to an incompletion on fourth down secured a 25-24 victory by the Bears versus Irvin's former team, the Seahawks.
+On December 26, Irvin's pressure on Russell Wilson leading to an incompletion on fourth down secured a 25–24 victory by the Bears versus Irvin's former team, the Seahawks.

 Seattle Seahawks (third stint)

-Irvin re-signed with the Seattle Seahawks onto their practice squad on October 12, 2022.
+Irvin re-signed with the Seahawks onto their practice squad on October 12, 2022.
 He subsequently played with the team, beginning with the Los Angeles Chargers game in week 7.
 He was signed to the active roster on November 4, 2022.

+Detroit Lions

+On November 14, 2023, Irvin was signed to the Detroit Lions practice squad.

+On January 3, 2024, Irvin was released by the Lions.

+Miami Dolphins

+On January 9, 2024, Irvin signed with the Miami Dolphins.